tychurch74/Chatbot-Context-Window-Extension-via-Summarization-Model/README.md

 # Chatbot Context Window Extension via Summarization Model
 This Python script uses OpenAI's GPT-3.5-turbo language model to create a chatbot that provides short, concise responses based on the context of the conversation.
-It includes a conversation summarization feature utilizing fine tuned version of Google's BART LLM that allows the chatbot to retain a summary of previous interactions, partially simulating long-term memory, even for lengthy conversations.
+It includes a conversation summarization feature utilizing a fine tuned version of Google's BART LLM that allows the chatbot to retain a summary of previous interactions, partially simulating long-term memory, even for lengthy conversations.

 ## Problem
 Chatbots utilizing LLM's such as ChatGPT have a limited token count, restricting the context window size.
 If the conversation grows too long, the context window will truncate the conversation, causing the chatbot to lose prior interactions' context.
 By using a conversation summarizer and inserting it's output within OpenAI's newly implemented 'system message', the chatbot can maintain a summarized context of the entire conversation, keeping the token count within acceptable limits and simulating a kind of 'long-term memory'.